NFARAdmin/TA100-GitFlowWebsite/6_SubmitPullRequest.md

 <img src="images/newPullRequest.jpg">

 3. By default the "base:main" branch will show up in the left dropdown box.
-If not make sure it is: TechCohort15 /GitTechWebsite15 .
+If not, make sure it is: TechCohort15 /GitTechWebsite15 .
 Select your branch from the right dropdown box and then click on the green "Create pull request" button

 <img src="images/selectBranchForPR.jpg" width="80%" length="80%">